fashion glossary

 Sustainable fashion (or eco-fashion) is an approach to fashion that considers the environmental, social, and economic impacts of clothing production.
 Sustainable fashion aims to minimize waste and reduce the industry’s carbon footprint.

-Check out UN Alliance for Sustainable Fashion,
+Check out the UN Alliance for Sustainable Fashion,

 Capsule Wardrobe